Frequently Asked Questions

 Can therapy help even if my child doesn’t have a formal diagnosis?

-Absolutely.
 Many families seek therapy for challenges like social struggles, big transitions, self-esteem issues, or general stress — even without a formal diagnosis.
 Therapy can help your child build resilience, develop healthy coping skills, and feel more confident and connected.
-You don’t need a diagnosis to deserve support.
+You don’t need a diagnosis to access support.

 Do you offer virtual sessions?

-Yes!
-We offer both in-person and secure virtual therapy sessions to fit the needs of busy families in Richmond and beyond.
-Virtual therapy can be a great option for teens with demanding schedules or for families who want the flexibility of care from home.
+We offer both in-person and secure virtual therapy sessions.
+Virtual therapy can be a great option for teens with demanding schedules or for parents and families who want the flexibility of care from home.

 How do I know if my child or teen needs therapy?